lakshyagauriyan/mentorness/README.md

 Airplane Crashes Analysis using Microsoft PowerBI.

 Tools Used:
-1. Microsoft PowerBI For Analyses.
+1. Microsoft PowerBI For Analysis.
 2. Microsoft Office for Powerpoint Presentations and Excel for cleaning and standardizing the data.

 How to Use: